Do you still go by the ‘book’ when it comes to learning something new?

 Searchable content 🔍

 Wiki software lets people retrieve archived information easily with an inbuilt search engine.

-Hence, even if you put tons of information inside it, users won’t have trouble accessing them.
-But to make that happen, you need to arrange information in a readable and proper format, so it becomes easier for people to search what they actually want to read about.
+Hence, users won’t have trouble accessing it even if you put tons of information inside it.
+But to make that happen, you need to arrange information in a readable and proper format, making it more accessible for people to search for what they want to read about.

 Wiki promotes collaboration where each member within your team can contribute, share their knowledge, and make efforts to improve the content as a whole.

 On the other hand, non-wiki solutions don’t give you this luxury because only the person posting the content or the editor assigned to them can only edit the content.

 In case your editor has made a mistake over a document, others in your team or community can immediately correct it.
 This way, the mistake will not be spotted by the end-users who might be confused about a specific instruction that may hamper your business presence.

 Decentralized decision-making 🤔

 A wiki allows you to take decentralized action on your documents where people get to make decisions that you can review afterward.